 The recipe for baklava is quite simple so as long as you use ready made filo dough and work with gentle hands.
 To make a smaller batch, use one package of dough, cut it in half, and layer it into a smaller rectangular pan that will fit it.
 Also half the quantity of nuts and sugar syrup.
-That being said, baklava is always better when shared with good company.
-Just a tip!

 INGREDIENTS/ MAKES ABOUT 42 PIECES